 Our 'Point System' is not designed for students to get all of the available points.
 It has been common for students to be admitted into the program and be missing points in one or more criteria areas.
 Please refer to the Admitted Cohort Statistics, as linked at the top of these online Application Instructions, to find out how many points are typically needed to get admitted to our Traditional BSN program.

-Because we allow Pre-Nursing Core coursework to be completed through the Spring 2013 semester, we are not able to notify applicants until sometime between July 1 - July 3, 2013, if they have been admitted.
-It takes us time to receive the official Spring 2013 transcripts, and we cannot rank order applicants until materials for all applicants have been received by the deadlines.
+Because we allow Pre-Nursing Core coursework to be completed through the Spring semester, we notify applicants the beginning of the month of July, if they have been admitted.
+It takes us time to receive the official Spring transcripts, and we cannot rank order applicants until materials for all applicants have been received by the deadlines.
 We will notify accepted applicants by both telephone and email; all other applicants will be notified by email and letter only.

 For those students who are admitted into the Traditional BSN program, you will be provisionally admitted, and will be required to immediately pay for and complete a criminal background check within 10 days of your offer of admission to the program.
 The background check will include county, statewide, and federal screening.
 We will provide you with full instructions on how and where to complete this background check once you are provisionally admitted to the program.
 You will not be allowed into the program if you should not receive a clear background check.
 Students who have reason to believe that a background check would reveal a prior misdemeanor or felony, must get these matters expunged from their record prior to being admitted into the Nursing program, or seek another career path.
 If you have questions about a prior offense, please send an email to firstname.lastname@example.org.
 It is always better to inquire up front to see if there might be a problem.